Divergence Strategy - Hidden Bullish Divergence & Hidden Bearish Divergence Trading

 Divergence strategy

-This confirms that a retracement move is exhausted and indicates underlying strength of a uptrend.
+This confirms that a retracement move is exhausted and indicates under-lying strength of a uptrend.

 Hidden Bearish Divergence

-The example below shows an image of this formation, from the image the price made a lower high ( LH ) but the indicator made a higher high ( HH ), this displays that there was a divergence between the price & the indicator.
+The example below shows an screen shot of this formation, from the image the price made a lower high ( LH ) but the trading indicator made a higher high ( HH ), this displays that there was a divergence between the price & the indicator.
 This displays that soon the market downtrend is going to resume.
 In other terms it displays this was just a retracement in a downwards trend.

 Divergence strategy

-This confirms that a retracement move is exhausted and indicates underlying strength of a downtrend.
+This confirms that a retracement move is exhausted and indicates underlying strength of a down-trend.

 NB:Hidden divergence is the best type to trade because it gives a trading signal that's in the same direction with the current market trend, thus it has a high reward to risk ratio.
 It provides for the best possible entry.

-However, one should combine this setup with another technical indicator like the stochastic oscillator or moving average indicator & buy when the currency is oversold, and sell when the currency is overbought.
+However, one should combine this setup with another technical indicator like the stochastic oscillator or moving average indicator & buy when the currency is oversold, and sell when the currency is over-bought.

 Combining Hidden Divergence with MA Crossover Strategy

 A good indicator to combine these setups is the moving average indicator using MA crossover method.
-This will create a good strategy.
+This will create a good trade strategy.

 MA Crossover Strategy - Divergence Strategy